kasenjing/ChIPP/README.md

 # ChIP-seq
 This pipeline is designed for ChIP-seq data analysis.
+This pipeline is designed for short single-end reads, provides r scripts of reads number passes through each step for statistics.
 # Workflow
 [workflow](./workflow.md)